AfnanCSE98/Nginx-Load-Balancer-of-express-JS-App/README.md

 These two portions conplete the config file for load balancing and then including it in the `nginx.conf` will do the work.

 ### How to run
-This is a demo of load balancing using Nginx.Clone the repo , make sure express JS ,postgresql and Nginx are installed in your machine.
+Clone the repo , make sure express JS ,postgresql and Nginx are installed in your machine.

 To install Nginx,run
 ```